 According to the government’s money advice service, the average mortgage broker fee is £500.
 Boon Brokers think differently to most advisers in the industry.
 We understand that our clients bare many costs when selling and/or purchasing a home.
 Therefore, we refuse to charge a client fee for mortgage or insurance advice and arrangement.
 You may ask: How do you earn an income?
 The answer is simple.
 All mortgage brokers, including those who charge an additional client fee, receive a procuration fee.

 This is often a percentage of the loan sum arranged.
 It is paid by whichever lender is most suitable for your mortgage.
 We are satisfied with this procuration fee payment for our services.
 Regardless of the loan sum, we will not charge a client fee for mortgage or insurance advice and arrangement.
 Be wary when visiting estate agents and other mortgage brokers – a client fee is often attached.

 Lastly, we advise that you select a broker that can constantly review your mortgage options.
 This is because your mortgage product will require renewal throughout its term.
 Our advisers will notify you as soon as a more suitable mortgage product becomes available in the UK market.
 When you become a client, we will service your mortgage and insurance requirements for life.

 If you proceed with our services, you will receive a free consultation.
-Home consultations are provided in Norfolk and Suffolk.
-If you enquire from a different area of the UK, consultations can occur over phone and e-mail correspondence.
+Consultations for clients across the UK can be provided by telephone or video call correspondence.
 For first-time buyers, the consultation will consist of discussing your borrowing potential, the mortgage process and showcasing likely mortgage costings.

 You will also be informed of any housing scheme that me be appropriate such as: Help to Buy scheme, Shared Ownership and Shared Equity.
 For further details, please visit the ‘Our Process’ page of this website.